Amos47/2400/Chapter 1.md

 Source: http://xkcd.com/1352/

 In the very beginning, at the murky start of time, there was nothing.
 Or perhaps even less than that.
 Maybe *negative* nothing?
 But of course negative nothing is something, so maybe not.
 Or maybe there was already everything, but not something?
 In any event, at the instant of the *Big Bang* (with apologies to Sheldon *et al*), there was instantly something.
 It was the very first binary data.
 Nothing, then something.
 Zero then one.
 Off became on.
 Dark begat light.
-Up became different from down.
+Up was different from down.
 In became relative to out.
 You get the picture.

 And so it began.
 Data began to accumulate at that very instant.